 Whatever the mode of diversification, synergies with existing business are necessary, unless one can be assured of bargains.
 The first step therefore is to understand whether the existing Fast Food restaurant business could generate any synergies with Theme Parks conditional on being in the business (i.e. ignore for now the process of entering these businesses).
 The following thought expriment may help: Suppose you were to acquire a stand-alone, well performing publicly listed company in the Theme Parks business today (e.g., Mighty Monkey), how would you justify paying a premium above its market cap (assuming integration costs were zero)?
 If you can think of synergies that would justify paying a premium in this case, then in principle you have passed the synergy test with these bsuinesses.

-To make sure that you are considering all the possible ways in which synergies might exist between the businesses, you may find it useful to use the 4C’s approach outlines in Chapter 2.
-Recall from Chapter 2 that operational synergies come in four types: Consolidiation, Combination, Customization, and Connection.
+To make sure that you are considering all the possible ways in which synergies might exist between the businesses, you may find it useful to use the 4C’s approach outlines in Section 2.
+Recall from Section 2 that operational synergies come in four types: Consolidiation, Combination, Customization, and Connection.
 Further, these operational synergies derive from the value chain (and its underlying resources).
 So you could begin by constructing a generic value chain for the children’s theme park business or a specific one (if you have a candidate firm in mind, e.g. Mighty Monkey).
 Consult industry experts to make sure you are not missing anything.
 Also consider carefully the possibility of dis-synergies (e.g. the possibility of losing business in concessions operated by BB within other theme park chains).

-In this instance, it is likely that you you may see some Connection synergies (e.g. applying the BB brand and related customer knowledge, which we are told has a strong appeal among families with young children) and possibly some Customization synergies (e.g. expertise in real estate sourcing, which is at the heart of a franchising business like BB’s).
+In this instance, it is likely that you may see some Connection synergies (e.g. applying the BB brand and related customer knowledge, which we are told has a strong appeal among families with young children) and possibly some Customization synergies (e.g. expertise in real estate sourcing, which is at the heart of a franchising business like BB’s).

 Let’s assume the theme park business passes the synergy test.